byui-cse/cse212-csharp/docs/lesson10/prepare.md

 value 12 | value 22 | value 32
 value 13 | value 23 | value 33
 ``````

+### Creating Example Problems

+One of the requirements for each data structure is an example problem and an exercise for the student.
+The idea with these example problems is for you to show how to **use** the data structure to solve a problem, not how to build the data structure.
+The problem may be trivial, but it should be designed to take advantage of the strengths of the data structure.
+Here is my process for building a problem:
+1. Identify the strengths of the data structure
+    * Example: Queue is good at keeping things in order
+2. Come up with a hobby or two
+    * Example: I like Jeeps and modifying my Jeep
+3. Do something that solves a problem or scenario with your hobbies using the data structure's strength
+    * Example: Use a queue to keep track of the Jeep mods so that I know what to perform maintenance on next

+The example problem should be a problem where you describe the the problem or the requirements and then show the student how to get to the answer.
+Having C# code chunks in the markdown file is good enough for the example - especially if you include blocks of text in between the code to help the student understand why that data structure helps.

+The problem for the student should include some description of the problem scenario and the requirements for completing it.
+You may give the student a starting project, but it is not required to give them starting code.
+You must include a link to your solution which should be working code.

+So far in our course, we have not required you to create a new C# project.
+Each of your student problems' solutions should be in a separate C# project.
+You create a project in C# by using a terminal to navigate to the solution folder and then run `dotnet new console` to create a new application.

+{% include image.html url="create_code_solution.jpg" description="Shows the terminal creating a new C sharp console application." caption="Create a New C# Project" %}

+You can then open the created solution file to begin editing your problem solution.

+{% include image.html url="explore_code_solution.jpg" description="Shows the project folder after creating a new C sharp project." caption="Folder Containing the C# Project" %}

 ### Milestone Submissions
 You will have three milestone submissions during the remainder of the semester in which you will receive a grade and feedback from your teacher: